benrugg/Prism-Palette/README.md

 Heads up!
 These instructions require a decent amount of technical know-how.

-Most of the web services used are free, but you will need to pay for Stability AI to generate images, and you may incur a tiny billing amount (< $1) with Google Firebase.
+Most of the web services used are free, but you will need to pay for Stability AI to generate images, and you may incur a tiny billing amount (< $1 / mo) with Google Firebase.

 1. Create a Firebase project.
 (Go to https://firebase.google.com/, sign up and create a new project.
 You can call it `Prism` or whatever you'd like).